When my friends left me behind to go on a five-day hike along the South African Whale Trail, I felt mega FOMO.

 In other words, we want what others want.

-So it’s no coincidence that the term FOMO first appeared in 2004, the same year as Facebook.
-Because social media spreads fear of missing out like an online sneeze.
+It’s no coincidence that the term FOMO first appeared in 2004, the same year as Facebook.
+Social media spreads fear of missing out like an online sneeze.

 Before social media, you’d see rich and famous people on mass media and want what they want.
 But seeing celebrities party at the Playboy Mansion doesn’t instill FOMO in us regular folk.
-Because they’re out of our league.
+They’re out of our league.

-Then came social media.
-It allows you to follow the lives of people in your league—neighbors, friends, peers, enemies.
-You’re wired to want what they want.
-And compete with them over it.
+But then came social media.
+It allows us to follow the lives of people in our league—neighbors, friends, peers, enemies.
+We’re wired to want what they want, and compete with them over it.

 So the more you see on social media, the more you want.
 You become deeply infected with FOMO.
 It becomes a paranoia.